 To test it with a meter set it to Ohms to get a resistance reading.

 A good reading with a cold engine should be between 1.5 and 2 Ohms.
 If no reading is seen than the sensor is bad.

 Sometimes a sensor can still give a reading but not be working correctly.
 To test this do the same reading but with the engine warmed up.

 When the engine is warm the resistance should drop.
 If it does not drop than the sensor is bad and needs replaced.

 Replacing a ECT is a straight forward process by using a wrench to unscrew it from its spot.

 The harness will of course need to be removed and the correct sized wrench will loosen it allowing it to twist out.

 It will depend where the ECT is located as to how hard it is to remove.
-Hard to get to spots will make removing it hard while a easy access spot will make the job much easier.
+Hard to get to spots will make removing it difficult while an easy access spot will make the job much simpler.

 A new sensor will simply screw into the same spot.
 High temperature sealant should be used on the threads of the new ECT to insure a proper seal with no leaks.

-Testing the ECT is a easy task that most any backyard mechanic can do.
+Testing the ECT is an easy task that most any backyard mechanic can do.